snbhanja/carndp4writeup/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* data_augmentation_functions.py containing data augmentation functions
+* nvidia_model.py containing the nvidia model architecture.
-* model.py containing the script to create and train the model
+* model.py containing the script to create and train the model.
+Above two python scripts used here.
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing